 Of course, you can attach the Euterpe to the Platinum in pre-amp mode to produce a killer system with all that additional power the Platinum offers.

 The Yulong DA10 is a solid-state integrated DAC and headphone amplifier.
-The DA10 is both balanced and unbalanced compared to the Euterpe’s single-ended only design.
-Like the Euterpe, it also can operate as a pure headphone amp, pure DAC and a pre-amp and can receive a wide variety of external sources.
+The DA10 is both balanced and unbalanced compared to Euterpe’s single-ended-only design.
+Like the Euterpe, it also can operate as a pure headphone amp, pure DAC, and a pre-amp and can receive a wide variety of external sources.

 On the amplification side, we do not have any hardcore performance numbers from Auris regarding noise but going on the high-level output numbers the Class A amp of the DA10 in balanced is more powerful at 3W into 32Ω and 2W unbalanced compared to the 0.9W of the Euterpe unbalanced on the same load.

-In short, if you are after an “all-in-one” with a bit more bloom and bass to lower-mids presence then grab the DA10 but if you want balanced, neutrality and better vocal presence then the Euterpe is more appropriate.
+In short, if you are after an “all-in-one” with a bit more bloom and bass to lower-mids presence then grab the DA10 but if you want a balanced, neutral, and better vocal presence then the Euterpe is more appropriate.

 The weak spot is the internal DAC.
-Now tonally, it’s a really nice implementation of the Sabre sound with none of the harshness I tend to dread on solid-state ES9018 alternatives from years ago.
-Auris have done a really nice job tweaking a very balanced and neutral quality from the DAC.
+Now tonally, it’s a nice implementation of the Sabre sound with none of the harshness I tend to dread on solid-state ES9018 alternatives from years ago.
+Auris has done a nice job tweaking a very balanced and neutral quality from the DAC.

 However, it lacks a little dynamic range for me, and compared with external DACs such as the Chord Qutest it is not as vivid sounding.
 I still much prefer it to the Yulong DA10 mids to treble fade but I just wanted a bit more from the internal DAC.

 The magic of the Euterpe is really when it is connected to a high-end DAC which tells you a lot about how good that amp can be inside that beautifully crafted woody enclosure.